But unlike say the exploding Pinto fiasco this is not a story about defective cars. It is a story about defective public policy.

 But such cars (the ultra-lights) have – effectively – been legislated out of existence.

 At the same time, the cars that may still be manufactured are required to meet increasingly unattainable standards, putting the manufacturers (like VW) in the position of manufacturing government-compliant cars that cost too much and perform poorly that few will want to buy… or “cheating” the government, in order to build cars people will actually want to buy.
+Down down deals and BOGOS of Winn Dixie Ad can be useful in this week’s saving.

 What’s happening to VW could have come right out of Atlas Shrugged, Ayn Rand’s cumbersome but nonetheless predictive novel of 50 years ago.
 VW cast as the real-life version of Rearden Steel.